JonoCameron/kernel_workshop/README.md

 - If you brick the VM, you won't destroy your own machine.
 - You can follow more closely using the same machine I used for this exercise.

 For reference, my host machine is running Fedora 36 and I use Boxes to run the VM.
-It doesn't matter what you use to virtualise, as long as you can select "Fedora server 36" as the VM.
+It doesn't matter what you use to virtualise, as long as you can select "Fedora 36" as the VM.

 Before installation, make sure to give your VM as many CPU cores as you can.
 100GB ought to be more than enough disk space.
-Whilst installing your F36 server VM, make sure to enable root and to create an administrator account.
+Whilst installing your F36 VM, make sure to enable root and to create an administrator account if that is an option.

-The reason for using F36 server edition is there is no GUI for you to use, forcing you poke around in the terminal. :D

 ## Update the kernel and download some useful packages
 Chances are you will have installed the latest and greatest if you downloaded your kernel image, but just to be safe.